carVertical/ml-engineering-homework/README.md

     - `body`: Body type of the vehicle (if available)

 ## Submitting work
-- Code should be shared with [@smagu](https://github.com/smagu) as collaborator on private repository when it is ready for a review
+- Code should be shared with [@jarutis](https://github.com/jarutis) as collaborator on private repository when it is ready for a review
-- Any explanations should be written either in README.md or within the code as comments
+- Any explanations should be written either in README.md, within the code as comments or a jupyter notebook.

-## Hints and suggestions
-- We are expecting a scalable system architecture, not a single script